sumeet/sumeet.me/resume.md

 + Managed and coded software for large (100+) IRC bot clusters
 + Linux SysAdmin certification at age 14
 + Learned to touch-type at 7, 100+ WPM by age 10
-+ Became proficient with MS-DOS at age 5 from watching older cousin (1992)
++ Became proficient with MS-DOS at age 5 from watching my cousin

 Other interests
 ---------------
-Running, functional programming, Linux, tiling window managers
+Running, functional programming, Zachtronics games, Advent of Code, Linux, tiling window managers